Ada Athalee Stemple Nestor, 96 years old, of Washington Court House, Ohio died August 11 at St. Catherine’s Manor in Washington Court House, Ohio.

 In lieu of flowers donations can be made to Heartland Hospice at 2918 US 22 SE, Washington C.H., OH 43160 or Grace United Methodist Church at 301 E. Market St., Washington C.H., OH 43160.

-To send flowers to Ada's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ada Stemple Nestor, please visit our floral store.